chingyu13/energy-streaming-dashboard/README.md

 # Real-Time Energy Streaming Dashboard

 > **Part 2 of the Australian Energy Data Platform** — the real-time layer.
-> [`➊ Batch ETL`](../energy-etl-pipeline) → **Neon PostgreSQL + PostGIS** → `➋ Real-time streaming dashboard (this repo)`
+> `[➊ Batch ETL](../energy-etl-pipeline)` → **Neon PostgreSQL + PostGIS** → `➋ Real-time streaming dashboard (this repo)`
 >
 > This dashboard consumes the `dim_facility` and `geo_regions` tables built by the batch ETL pipeline to geospatially enrich a live MQTT stream of NEM market data.

-A live streaming pipeline and interactive dashboard that pulls Australian NEM (National Electricity Market) data from a REST API, publishes it over MQTT, stores it in a cloud database, and visualises it on an interactive map — built as part of COMP5339 Data Engineering at the University of Sydney.
+A live streaming pipeline and interactive dashboard that pulls Australian NEM (National Electricity Market) data from a REST API, publishes it over MQTT, stores it in a cloud database, and visualises it on an interactive map.

 Solo project.